Toothed seadevil: Biology

-With no bioluminescent lure and an unusual tooth arrangement, it is unclear what the toothed seadevil feeds upon and how.
+The toothed seadevil has no bioluminescent lure and an unusual tooth arrangement, it is unclear what the toothed seadevil feeds upon and how.
 It has been suggested that their external jaw teeth serve to entangle soft-bodied invertebrates.
-The males are fully parasitic, using tooth-bearing denticles at the tips of their jaws to attach to the female and their tissues and blood vessels becoming fused with that of the female.
+The males are fully parasitic, using tooth-bearing denticles at the tips of their jaws to attach to the female, fusing their dermis together and permanently attaching to the female.
+A vascular plexus is found in the connective tissue of the male's head; another was interconnected to the first and found in the female's skin, but these were determined to be enough evidence of a continuity between both individual's vascular systems.
+While the eyes of two parasitic males were "very degenerate" (atrophied), their digestive systems, hearts, and gills were found not to have undergone such changes.